nasa-fornax/fornax-images/introduction.md

   `source /opt/envs/py-multiband_photometry/bin/activate` for `py-multiband_photometry` for example.
 - Add fornax-labextension, which adds a Fornax top menu, items in the Launcher, and controls the display of the `py-*` kernels in the launcher.
 - Jupyterlab is run in the conda base environment.
-The `notebook` contains general astronomy tools (now managed with pip instead of conda).
+The default kernel `python-main` contains general astronomy tools (now managed with pip instead of conda).

 ## 05/04/2025